 If You Need to Keep Your Rice Overnight

 You won’t be able to leave your rice in a pot or rice cooker overnight.
-It isn’t safe to keep heating the rice if you’re unable to be in the same room and cannot watch to make sure that the rice doesn’t burn.
+It isn’t safe to keep heating the rice if you’re unable to be in the same room and cannot watch to make sure that it doesn’t burn.

 It’s also possible for your pot or rice cooker to start a fire if you leave it on for too long so you shouldn’t leave it alone for more than a few minutes, and definitely not overnight.